-Recently, the open source technology has become more and more popular.
-As the important parts in the open source network, open switch and openvswitch have raised much attention.
-However, some people may be confused with open switch and openvswitch.
-This article will give a thorough introduction to them and make a comparison of open switch vs openvswitch.
+Recently, open source technology has become more and more popular.
+As the important parts in the open source network, open switch and openvswitch (or open vSwitch) have raised much attention.
+However, some people may be confused with open switch and open vSwitch.
+This article will give a thorough introduction to them and make a comparison of open switch vs open vSwitch.

 Open Switch vs Openvswitch: What Are They?